-Magnesium is the fourth most abundant mineral in the body and is essential to good health.
-Approximately 50% of total body magnesium is found in bone.
-The other half is found predominantly inside cells of body tissues and organs.
-Only 1% of magnesium is found in blood.
+Magnesium is the fourth most abundant mineral in the body and is essential for good health.
+Approximately 50% of total body magnesium is found in bone, with other half found predominantly inside the cells of body tissues and organs.
+Only 1% of magnesium is found in the blood.

-Biological roles in the body: Magnesium helps to maintain normal muscle and nerve function, keeps heart rhythm steady, supports a healthy immunity, as it is needed to make the anti-oxidant enzyme glutathione, and helps keep bones strong.
-Dietary magnesium also helps regulate blood sugar levels, promotes normal blood pressure, and is known to be involved in energy metabolism and protein synthesis.
-Magnesium is involved in the bioactivity of vitamin D and other vitamins.
+Biological roles in the body: Magnesium helps to maintain normal muscle and nerve function, keeps heart rhythm steady, supports immunity, and helps keep bones strong.
+Dietary magnesium also helps regulate blood sugar levels and promote normal blood pressure, while it is also known to be involved in energy metabolism, protein synthesis and the bioactivity of vitamin D and other vitamins.

 What foods provide magnesium?
 Real chocolate is one of the best sources of magnesium.
-The problem is that most chocolate products have harmfully high sugar content so not recommended.
-Even dark chocolate varieties have a lot of added sugar but there are some 100% chocolate brands available with no added sugar which as be bought on the internet from single plantations.
-These are very bitter but to make them palatable hey can be broken up and mixed with fruit making them both delicious and healthy.
-Fish such as halibut and other seafood are good sources.
-Green vegetables such as spinach, kale, seaweed and spirulina are rich in mg because the center of the chlorophyll molecule (which gives green vegetables their color) contains mg.
+The problem is that most chocolate products have high sugar content.
+Even dark chocolate varieties have a lot of added sugar, but there are some 100% chocolate brands available with no added sugar which can be bought on the internet from single plantations.
+These are very bitter, but to make them palatable, they can be broken up and mixed with fruit, making them both delicious and healthy.
+Fish such as halibut are good sources, while green vegetables such as spinach, kale, seaweed and spirulina are also rich in mg because the centre of the chlorophyll molecule (which gives green vegetables their colour) contains Mg.
 Some legumes (beans and peas), nuts and seeds, and whole, unrefined grains are also good sources of magnesium.
-Refined grains are generally low in mg as when white flour is refined and processed, the mg-rich germ and bran are removed so bread made from whole grain wheat flour provides more than bread made from white refined flour.
-Tap water can be a source of mg, particularly if from a “Hard” water area contains more magnesium than “soft” water).
-In general, eating a wide variety of green vegetables, legumes, nuts, whole grains, and sea foods will easily help you meet your daily dietary mg.
+Refined grains are generally lower in Mg as products are stripped of Mg-rich germ and bran when they are refined and processed.
+Tap water can be a source of Mg, particularly if from a “Hard” water area.
+In general, eating a wide variety of green vegetables, legumes, nuts, whole grains, as well as seafood, will easily help you meet your daily dietary requirement for Mg.